 While the internet doesn’t seem to run out of information to display you about the different remedies available, it’s hard to figure out what’s right for you.
 There are of course herbal pills, topical creams, and some heavier medication all promising results.
 But where to start?
 And what to take when you’re at your wits’ end and just want it gone?

-If you feel you’ve tried everything and want to go for the heavy-duty drugs next – think again.
+Where to start If you feel you’ve tried everything and want to go for the heavy-duty drugs next – think again.

 Blue Light could benefit you if nothing else worked so far and if you’re after a more natural solution with no side effects.